zeromq/azmq1-0/README.md

 ## Contributing

-AzioMQ uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
+AZMQ uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
 See the accompanying CONTRIBUTING file for more information.